Back to Blog

 Year 3-4 buyers: Often upgrade from their initial Arlington condo to a larger home in North Arlington, Falls Church, or Fairfax County.
 Plan the initial purchase with optionality in mind.

-Year 5+ buyers: Either fully committed to National Landing and upsizing within Arlington, or moving farther out for schools once kids reach elementary age.
+Year 5+ buyers: Either fully committed to National Landing and upsizing within Arlington, or moving farther out for more space.

-Browse verified Arlington agents on smover.
-Filter by specific neighborhood (Crystal City, Pentagon City, Lyon Village, Clarendon) to find agents with the exact track record you need.
+Browse Arlington agents on smover.
+Filter by specific neighborhood (Crystal City, Pentagon City, Lyon Village, Clarendon) to compare agents by their Arlington sales activity.

 Amazon's compensation structure (base + stock + bonus) requires a lender who knows how to qualify stock grant income.
-Stephen Fox is one of our top verified DMV lenders and handles tech employer compensation structures regularly.
-Browse other verified DMV lenders on smover to compare.
+Work with a DMV lender who handles tech employer compensation structures regularly.

 What to do this week

-- Determine your preferred lifestyle: walkable urban (National Landing, Ballston, Old Town), family suburban (Vienna, Burke, Bethesda), or DC urban (Navy Yard, Capitol Hill).
+1. Determine your preferred lifestyle: walkable urban (National Landing, Ballston, Old Town), single-family suburban (Vienna, Burke, Bethesda), or DC urban (Navy Yard, Capitol Hill).

-- Interview 2-3 Arlington-specialist agents.
-Browse verified Arlington agents.
+4. Interview 2-3 Arlington agents.
+Browse Arlington agents.

 Read next